iThiemann/reos_nginx_demo_clean_tf/README.md

 ```
 YAML or bash scripts sitting inside your .tf files

 Externalizing:
 Readability: YAML indentation and color-coding stay intact.
 Versioning: Git diffs show changes in configuration scripts clearly.
 Maintainability: You can test or run the file outside Terraform.
-Security: Sensitive or lengthy bootstrap data can be separated, or even encrypted.
+Security: Sensitive or lengthy bootstrap data can be separated, or even encrypted.i
 Terraform loads it via file("files/cloud-init.yaml"), keeping your .tf logic clean.

 # Separation for a Clean Workflow